 Members of the public may attend all meetings subject only to the exceptions in these rules.
-The right to attend meetings does not extend to taking photographs or the making of video or audio transmissions or recordings without consent.
 The right to attend meetings is subject to the Council's right to exclude persons if their conduct is disorderly or if they misbehave at the meeting.
 The Press may attend that part of any meeting open to the public.